-MSHA is guided by a Board of Directors who are professionals elected by the MSHA membership.
+MSHA is guided by a Board of Directors who are professionals, elected by MSHA membership.

 Mary Lee Casper, MA, CCC-SLP, ASHA Fellow, FNAP is employed as a Corporate Rehabilitation Director with ProMedica.
 In her 33 years in the profession, Ms. Casper has been employed in a variety of health care settings, focusing clinically on swallowing disorders in the geriatric population and communication intervention for individuals with dementia.
 She is a Contributing Faculty member at University of Saint Augustine for the Health Sciences.
 She is a published author and an invited speaker on clinical, regulatory, ethical and reimbursement topics in local, state, national and international venues.